danceos/dosek/README.md

 the underlying operating system is often left as unreliable computing base.

-dosek aims to bridge that gap by utilizing consquent design and implementation concepts for contructing a reliable computing base even on unreliable hardware. dosek is developed from scratch with dependability as the first-class design goal Targeting safety-critical, embedded applications, the system provides an OSEK/AUTOSAR-conform interface (currently BCC1).
+dOSEK aims to bridge that gap by utilizing consquent design and implementation concepts for contructing a reliable computing base even on unreliable hardware. dOSEK is developed from scratch with dependability as the first-class design goal targeting safety-critical, embedded applications, the system provides an OSEK/AUTOSAR-conform interface (currently BCC1).